-Costco is a great place to shop for a family who eats healthy; check out my healthy Costco shopping list.
-If you spend more than $5,500 a year there, it makes financial sense to pay $110 for executive membership and earn 2% cash back.
+Costco (known as Kirkland brand) is a great place to shop for a family who eats healthy.
+If you spend more than $5,500 a year there, it makes financial sense to pay $120 for executive membership and earn 2% cash back.
 So far, not only we have saved money on groceries, but cashback covers our membership and even makes us extra money.
 Win-win, if you ask me.

 Here is my philosophy when it comes to snacks and how I choose Costco healthy snacks:

 - Snacks do not replace meals.
-I strive to make each meal complete with protein, complex carbohydrates and healthy fats – for ideas, check out my 55 clean eating dinner recipes, 50 clean eating chicken recipes and 18 healthy one pot meals.
-My kids are not allowed to leave the table until their plates are empty – my 5 ways to make kids eat healthy.
+I strive to make each meal complete with protein, complex carbohydrates, fiber and healthy fats – for ideas, check out my collections of 55 healthy dinner ideas, 65 clean eating chicken recipes and 45 healthy breakfast ideas.

 - Fruit and vegetables make the best snacks, so I use them as a base and then add on healthier packaged snacks.